SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 # Exercise 10 - Deploy your service and application

-In this section we will deploy the project to the Business Technology Platform (BTP).
+In this section we will deploy the project to the Business Technology Platform (BTP) Cloud Foundry environment.

 ## Deploy the project to BTP

+We already completed the environment set up:

+1. Enabled the Cloud Foundry environment.

+3. Added an entitlement for SAP HANA Cloud.

+5. Added an entitlement for SAP HANA Schemas & HDI Containers.

+7. Added you as a member in a Cloud Foundry space.

+After these steps are completed, you will be able to select a space and deploy an application in the SAP BTP, Cloud Foundry environment.

 Switch back to the **Home** tab.